wpmudev/custom-sidebars/readme.txt

 == Changelog ==

+= 2.1.1.9 =
+* Fixed export problem, when two or more widget has the same name.
+* Fixed problem with import widgets created before Custom Sidebars plugin was installed.
+* Fixed problem with sidebars on Front Page.

 = 2.1.1.8 =
 * Added support and widgets links on the plugins page.
 * Fixed export problem, when two or more widget has the same name.